A Sharp Blockwise Tensor Perturbation Bound for Orthogonal Iteration: Numerical Studies

 \section{Numerical Studies}

-In this section, we first provide numerical studies to support the main theoretical results in Section \ref{sec:main} and then compare HOOI with other existing algorithms for tensor decomposition in applications of tensor denoising and tensor co-clustering.
-Throughout the simulation, we consider order-$3$ tensor perturbation setting $\widetilde{\bcT} = \bcT + \bcZ$ with $\bcZ$ being the noise tensor with i.i.d. $N(0, \sigma^2)$ entries.
-Without particular specification, we set $p = p_1 = p_2 = p_3, r = r_1 = r_2 = r_3$.
-The error metrics we consider for tensor reconstruction and mode-$k$ singular subspace estimation are root mean square error (RMSE) $\| \widehat{\bcT} - \bcT \|_{\tHS}$ and $\|\sin \Theta(\widehat{\U}_k, \U_k) \|$, respectively.
-All simulations are repeated $100$ times and the average statistics are reported.
+In this section, we first did numerical studies to collaborate the main theoretical results in Section \ref{sec:main} and then compare HOOI with other existing algorithms for tensor decomposition in applications of tensor denoising and tensor co-clustering.
+Throughout the simulation, we consider order-$3$ tensor perturbation setting $\widetilde{\bcT} = \bcT + \bcZ$ with $\bcZ$ being the noise tensor with independent $N(0, \sigma^2)$ entries.
+Without particular specification, in our simulations $p = p_1 = p_2 = p_3, r = r_1 = r_2 = r_3$.
+The error metrics we consider for tensor reconstruction and $k$-mode singular subspace estimation are root mean square error (RMSE) $\left\| \hat{\bcT} - \bcT \right\|_{\tHS}$ and $\left\|\sin \Theta(\widehat{\U}_k, \U_k) \right\|$.
+All simulation settings are repeated $100$ times and the average statistics are reported.